Maharava/io/README.md

 1. **First Launch**: On first launch, you'll be prompted to select an audio input device and create a wake word model.

 2. **Training a Wake Word**:
-   - Click on "Training" in the system tray menu
+   - Go to the "Training" tab
    - Record at least 50 samples of your wake word (e.g., "Hey Computer")
    - Record at least 10 background noise samples (typical environment sounds)
    - Enter a name for your model and click "Start Training"
    - Training takes ~10-15 minutes depending on your hardware

 3. **Configuration**:
-   - Click on "Settings" in the system tray menu
+   - Go to the "Configuration" tab
    - Select your audio device and wake word model
    - Adjust detection threshold (higher = fewer false positives, but may miss actual wake words)
    - Configure what happens when the wake word is detected

 4. **Activation**:
-   - Click "Enable" in the system tray menu to start listening
+   - On the "Dashboard" tab, click "Start Detection" to begin listening
-   - The application will run in the background and listen for your wake word
+   - The application will listen for your wake word
    - When detected, it will perform your configured action

-## Directory Structure
+## Project Structure

 - `audio/`: Audio processing modules
   - `capture.py`: Microphone input handling